Principal Components for Model-Agnostic Modified Gravity with 3x2pt: Results and performance

 We find that the DE-like redshift parameterisation of $\mu(z)$ and $\Sigma(z)$ as given in Equation \ref{eq:mu_sigma_ourparam} biases some of our results, especially when also introducing $f\sigma_8$ data.
 This reflects an existing body of literature which highlights the inadequacy of the DE-like parameterisation at detecting cosmological MG signatures, e.g. \cite{Linder_2017, Denissenya_2017, Denissenya_2022, Raveri_2023,Wen_2023}.
 While this effect is minimal for most realistic modifications from GR, which are small because of existing gravity constraints in the literature (see, e.g., \cite{Raveri_2023}), it becomes more pronounced for MG models with stronger modifications to structure growth, namely our `modified ESS' gravity model (with $\sim 18\%$ more structure than GR at large scales and low redshifts).
 This can already be ruled out with high significance using existing $f\sigma_8$ data alone, and we see sigificant bias when this data is analysed with the DE-like parameterisation.

-When performing the equivalent analysis shown in Figure \ref{fig:corner_ESS-C} using the DE-like parameterization from Equation \ref{eq:mu_sigma_ourparam}, we observed substantial biases in most cosmological parameters relative to their simulated true values ($\geq 1\sigma$, see Figure \ref{fig:corner_ESS_paramcompare} in Appendix \ref{Appendix:noparam_ESS_MM}).
-Notably, this bias persisted regardless of the data reduction method used, but disappears when adopting a more suitable parameterisation.
+When performing the equivalent analysis shown in Figure \ref{fig:corner_ESS-C} using the DE-like parameterization from Equation \ref{eq:mu_sigma_ourparam}, we observed substantial biases in most cosmological parameters relative to their simulated true values ($\geq 1\sigma$).
+Appendix \ref{Appendix:noparam_ESS_MM} quantifies the residual cosmological parameter biases explicitly.
+Additionally, Figure \ref{fig:corner_ESS_paramcompare} provides the PCA-reduced contours from \ref{fig:corner_ESS-C} alongside the equivalent contours under the assumption of a DE-like parametrization.
+Notably, this bias persisted regardless of the data reduction method used, but becomes $\lesssim 1\sigma$ when adopting a more suitable parameterisation.
 This suggest that part of the biases we see in cosmological parameters are indeed caused by an inadequate redshift parameterisation choice for $\mu(z)$.

 To address the poor performance of the DE-like parameterization in describing $f\sigma_8$ signatures for ESS gravity, we introduce a parameterisation explicitly designed to model deviations from our input ESS model: where $\mu_{\rm ESS}$ represents the ESS-specific modification to structure growth, as defined in Equation \ref{eq:mu_Sigma_parameterisations}, for our specific choice of `true' input cosmological parameters and ESS modified gravity parameters.
 In principle, this function can be derived by solving for $\beta$ in equation (3.13) of \cite{Wright_2023}.
 This parameterisation is inherently unbiased around the input parameters, as $\mu_{\text{ESS}}(a)$ exactly matches the form of $\mu(a)$ in Equation \eqref{eq:mu_Sigma_parameterisations} for our specific test model (given our choice of modified gravity and cosmological parameters \textit{only}).
 We compute $\mu_{\text{ESS}}(a)$ (shown in Figure \ref{fig:ESS_Background_and_lingrowth}) by interpolating the output from the \texttt{HiCOLA} background computation module.
 We emphasize that this would never be a viable option in a real analysis; we use this `theory-specific' parameterisation only due to the lack of more suitable immediate alternatives in our proof-of-concept analysis.